nqtikx/Notion/README.md

 **externalClientId** - string, should be provided by the merchant to link WhiteBird users with merchant’s users.

 **email** - string, allows pre-filling the email field to reduce user actions during WhiteBird login.

-**merchantPass** - string, optional parameter used for SDK session/auth context (passed into SDK configuration).

 **currencyAmount** - int, allows pre-filling the currency amount for the exchange.